redsolver/noteless/README.md

 # Noteless

-A markdown note-taking app for mobile devices (Android only at the moment, iOS is planned).
+A markdown-based note-taking app for mobile devices (Android only at the moment, iOS is planned).

 Compatible with notes saved in [Notable](https://notable.app/)